imrefazekas/jade-mithrilier/README.md

 - [Webpack](http://webpack.github.io) to have CommonJS and require function on the client-side
 - [gulp](http://gulpjs.com) delivering task execution

-Note: That demo reads uses automation to ready all views you define and all referred models.
-You might find this as overdramatisation, but it is actually closer to a live project.
+Note: That demo uses automation to make ready all views you define and all referred models.
+You might find this overdramatisation, but it is actually closer to a live project.

-Note: Please keep in mind, that JS and JADE(HTML) bridge we are dealing with, so try to define your embedded JS expressions escaped properly as the example below shows:
+Note: Please keep in mind, that it is JS and JADE(HTML) bridge we are dealing with, so try to define your embedded JS expressions escaped properly as the example below shows:

 	text(data-value="terms() ? \"Haloho\" : \"Hehehehe\"!")